saqqaf/UserInfoStoreApp/README.md

 SPRING_JPA_SHOW_SQL: "true"
 ```

-9. Run the application using the following command: `java -jar app.jar`
+9. Run the application using the following command: `java -jar rihal-0.0.1-SNAPSHOT.jar`

 10. Test the application in the browser by navigating to http://localhost:8080/